1948 Arab–Israeli War: Sea battles

 At the outset of the war, the Israeli Navy consisted of three former Aliyah Bet ships that had been seized by the British and impounded in Haifa harbour, where they were tied up at the breakwater.
-Work on establishing a navy had begun shortly before Israeli independence, and the three ships were selected due to them having a military background – one, the INS Eilat, was an ex-US Coast Guard icebreaker, and the other two, the INS Haganah and INS Wedgwood, had been Royal Canadian Navy corvettes.
+Work on establishing a navy had begun shortly before Israeli independence, and the three ships were selected due to them having a military background – one, the INS Eilat, was the ex-US Coast Guard gunboat USCGC Northland, and the other two, the INS Haganah and INS Wedgwood, had been Royal Canadian Navy corvettes.
+Later, the former US Navy submarine chaser USS PC-1265 was purchased from the United States and became the INS Noga.
+It arrived in Israel in September 1948.

 The ships were put into minimum running condition by contractors dressed as stevedores and port personnel, who were able to work in the engine rooms and below deck.
 The work had to be clandestine to avoid arousing British suspicion.
 On 21 May 1948, the three ships set sail for Tel Aviv, and were made to look like ships that had been purchased by foreign owners for commercial use.
 In Tel Aviv, the ships were fitted with small field guns dating to the late 19th century and anti-aircraft guns.

-After the British left Haifa port on 30 June, Haifa became the main base of the Israeli Navy.
-In October 1948, a submarine chaser was purchased from the United States.
-The warships were manned by former merchant seamen, former crewmembers of Aliyah Bet ships, Israelis who had served in the Royal Navy during World War II, and foreign volunteers.
-The newly refurbished and crewed warships served on coastal patrol duties and bombarded Egyptian coastal installations in and around the Gaza area all the way to Port Said.
+The only significant naval combat until the first truce took place on 2–4 June.
+An Egyptian corvette shelled Caesarea, which was home to a small Israeli naval station, and withdrew, causing little damage and no casualties.
+On 4 June, a flotilla of three Egyptian warships consisting of a corvette, landing craft, and armed troop carrier, appeared off Tel Aviv, possibly intending to shell the city or launch a commando raid.
+They were engaged by the INS Eilat, which was kept at bay by the larger guns of the Egyptian ships.
+Three Israeli aircraft then attacked the Egyptian ships, dropping bombs and strafing them.
+One of the Egyptian ships was hit by a bomb and one of the Israeli aircraft was shot down.
+The Egyptian warships then withdrew under cover of a smokescreen.